 “Sperry aligns himself with a mentalist stance, but discountenances dualism” (Psychology in Science, 1983, p.
 201).
 I was not at all certain that Karl Popper had selected the best arguments in his version of self/brain.
-I became rather sceptical in this respect.
+I became sceptical in this respect.

 Moving to Britain after the Second World War, Popper became Professor of Logic and Scientific Method at the London School of Economics.
 His influential books included The Open Universe: An Argument for Indeterminism (1982).
 This was one of three works which had remained in proof format for many years.
-That same year appeared Quantum Theory and the Schism in Physics, and this was followed by Realism and the Aim of Science (1983).
+That same year appeared Quantum Theory and the Schism in Physics.
+This was followed by Realism and the Aim of Science (1983).
 Popper is generally identified as a realist arguing for probabilistic knowledge in science as distinct from certainty.
 His excursion into quantum theory was unusual for siding with Einstein and Schrodinger rather than Heisenberg and Bohr.

 l to r: Karl Popper, Bryan Magee

-The Popperian denial of certainty in science contradicted earlier views such as those of the otherwise sceptical Bertrand Russell.
+The Popperian denial of certainty in science contradicted earlier views, such as those of the otherwise sceptical Bertrand Russell.
 This matter is not universally agreed upon.
-Popper gained more general recognition for his theme of “the open society,” which was pressed in The Open Society and Its Enemies (2 vols, 1945).
-Just as in science, he urged, so in politics a single viewpoint should not be enforced, as this can lead to a situation where dissent is proscribed.
+Popper gained more general recognition for his theme of “the open society,” which he pressed in The Open Society and Its Enemies (2 vols, 1945).
+Just as in science, he urged, so in politics a single viewpoint should not be enforced, because this can lead to a situation where dissent is proscribed.
 A society which allows critical discussion is likely to be far more effective at solving problems than the alternative closed society.
-Popper was in sore friction with both Marxism and Fascism.
+In this argument, Popper was in strong friction with both Marxism and Fascism.